AdaCore/training_material/courses/fundamentals_of_ada/adv_270_subprogram_contracts.rst

           (Amount > 0.0 and then Balance (This) >= Amount)
         with Pre => Open (This);

-* May be unavoidable
+* A :ada:`function` may be unavoidable

-   - Cannot reference hidden components of private types in the package visible part
+   - Referencing private type components

 ----------------------------------
 Private Part Reference Approach